Hayk-1315/Hayk-1315/README.md

 - Fully migrate backend to a hosted database (e.g. MongoDB or Firebase)
 - Add user authentication and encryption for localStorage
-- Deploy Escrow Smart Contract to a testnet
 - Improve UI responsiveness and accessibility

 ---